Nearly 400 shark fins found at Texas restaurant, officials say - NewsBreak

 One popular dish that uses the fins is shark fin soup, which, according to the Smithsonian, is a status symbol in Chinese culture.

 In 2015, Gov. Greg Abbott signed a law banning the trade, sale, purchase and transportation of shark fins in Texas.
-The law was introduced by Rep/ Eddie Lucio III.Weslaco PD mourns the loss of longtime employee
+The law was introduced by Rep/ Eddie Lucio III.Tom Jones performing in Hershey for the first time in 50 years

 The law ensured that Texas would not be part of the global fin trade that is believed to be responsible for the decrease of sharks around the world.